gitdagray/inf653_php_practice01/README.md

 **Complete the problems listed at the top of the index.php** file according to the instructions given in the comments.

-_DO NOT CHANGE any of the pre-existing code in main.js or any other files._
+_DO NOT CHANGE any of the pre-existing code except where your output should go in index.php - this includes any other files._

 Did you miss some?